SimoneAncona/info-blog/client/style/CLASSES.md

 - `inline-container-start`: a div display flex row from start
 - `column-container-start`: a div display flex column from start
 - `card`: like column container with border radius
+- `column-containrt-center`: a div display flex column align all center

 ## Page Elements
 - `circle`: a circle